workshop Christmas trees made from fruit and veggies surplus

 🌍 It is becoming more popular to incorporate plant-based meals into festive celebrations around the world.
 Happy sustainable holidays everyone!

 ➡️ Forældrenes Børneklub is family-based association in Nordvest, Copenhagen.
-Volunteers are parents with children aged 0-6, who plan & organize all activities.
-Find out more about it here. 👉https://www.facebook.com/foraeldrenesboerneklub
+Volunteers are parents with children aged 0-6, who plan & organize all activities. + info 👉https://www.facebook.com/foraeldrenesboerneklub

 😱📢 A 2-meter-high artificial Christmas tree made from plastic has a carbon footprint of around 40kg of CO2.

-Modern Christmas trees originated during the Renaissance in early modern Germany.
+📗 Modern Christmas trees originated during the Renaissance in early modern Germany.
 Its 16th-century origins are sometimes associated with Protestant Christian reformer Martin Luther, who is said to have first added lighted candles to an evergreen tree.
-The Christmas tree was first recorded to be used by German Lutherans in the 16th century, with records indicating that a Christmas tree was placed in the Cathedral of Strasbourg in 1539. / Source: Wikipedia
+The Christmas tree was first recorded as being used by German Lutherans in the 16th century, with records indicating that a Christmas tree was placed in the Cathedral of Strasbourg in 1539. / Source: Wikipedia

 Leave a Reply